nautobot/nautobot-app-golden-config/docs/dev/dev_adr.md

 ### Configuration Deployment and Remediation

 Configuration remediation and deployments of any of the attributes based on the configuration compliance object are calculated based on the last run of the `ConfigCompliance` job.
-After a configuration deployment to fix any of these attributes (remediation, extras, missing) a new `ConfigCompliance` job must be run before all the compliance results will be updated.
+After a configuration deployment to fix any of these attributes (remediation, intended, missing) a new `ConfigCompliance` job must be run before all the compliance results will be updated.

 ### Manual ConfigPlans

 When generating a manual `ConfigPlan` the Jinja2 template render has access to Django ORM methods like `.all()`, this also means that methods like `.delete()` can be called, the `render_template` functionality used by Golden Config inherits a Jinja2 Sandbox exception that will block unsafe calls.
 Golden Config will simply re-raise the exception `jinja2.exceptions.SecurityError: > is not safely callable`.

+### Hidden Jobs and JobButtons

+The configuration deployment and plans features of Golden Config come packaged with Jobs and JobButtons to execute the functionality.
+In order to to provide a repeatable and consistent behavior these Jobs and JobButtons are designed to only be executed via specialized views.
+They're not intended to be executed manually from the Jobs/JobButtons menus.